-If in the future the Department of Justice attracts funding from the Asylum Migration and Integration Fund, actions allowed under this Fund are listed under Article 12 and 13 of the AMIF Regulation No 516/2014 of the European Parliament and of the Council.
+The Department of Justice will utilise funding from the Asylum Migration and Integration Fund for this programme.
+Actions allowed under this Fund are listed under Article 12 and 13 of the AMIF Regulation No 516/2014 of the European Parliament and of the Council.
 Actions should contribute to the Fund's objectives as detailed in Article 3.2 of the AMIF Regulation No 516/2014 of the European Parliament and of the Council and in particular the following activities as set out in Chapter 4 of the AMIF regulation 516/2014: